B2B marketing and the long game

 So identifying the split and mix of leads will ensure you don’t just play the numbers game.

-In light of the new account-based marketing strategy – CloudCall have started to some of this but identifying what is a good ABM is something they are looking at now and are at the start of.
+In light of the new account-based marketing strategy – CloudCall has started to some of this but identifying what is a good ABM is something they are looking at now and are at the start of.

 James has a desire to get bigger customers but you tend to start the business getting smaller customers.
 Sometimes you have to be careful with the vanity idea.